A community of published authors, professional journalists and aspiring writers who write about things environmental

 Steve Shelley

 Steve has published books on wildlife and climate change.
-He reports on events for the Society and its media partners, with a particular interest in film.
+He reports on events for the Society and its media partners.
 He also writes and produces nature based documentaries.
 His Climate Insights YouTube channel can be found here.

 LEARNING ZONE